4 Common Social Media Mistakes

 About the Author

-Catherine Jarvis Clothier is a digital marketer and online presence consultant living and working in Kent, UK.
+Catherine Jarvis Clothier is a digital marketer and online presence specialist living and working in Kent, UK.
 She has worked in unusual UK businesses for over 10 years across the South of England, particularly in automotive and therapy-based enterprises.
 Catherine specialises in social media, SEO and web design.
 She can be contacted here for online business consultations.

 Follow Catherine on LinkedIn